-In a city like Austin, where unemployment rates are some of the lowest in the nation and companies are competing with tech giants like Google, Amazon and Facebook for top talent, offering perks dog-friendly offices can be a way for smaller companies to attract and retain talent.
+In a city like Austin, where unemployment rates are some of the lowest in the nation and companies are competing with tech giants like Google, Amazon, and Facebook for top talent, offering perks like dog-friendly offices can be a way for smaller companies to attract and retain talent.
 This perk can also help your tenant retain employees.
-Having a dog-friendly workplace is now a highly sought after perk for job hunters due to the mental health benefits and money-saving aspects.
+Having a dog-friendly workplace is now a highly sought-after perk for job hunters due to the mental health benefits and money-saving aspects.

 Allowing tenants to have dogs in their office space can help their employees save money on dog care without incurring much cost to the tenant or the landlord.
 Many employees endure long commutes that prevent them from being able to go home to let their dog out – leading them to have to hire someone to care for their dog.

 The ability for a company to offer this type of benefit to employees can be a major differentiator and may influence where a company chooses to office.

 Despite the potential benefit to tenants outlined above, very few landlords allow dogs in their buildings.
 This can make it hard for tenants who offer the perk of allowing their employees to bring their dogs to work to find office space.
 By choosing to allow dogs in your building, you can attract these tenants who are looking for this type of space.

 It can be incredibly difficult for tenants to locate space that allows dogs.
 Currently, if you google “dog-friendly office space Austin” there is no dog-friendly office space for lease on the first page of google except coworking space.
 If you advertise your office space as dog-friendly, you can capture the interest of this niche market.

 Tenants May Be More Likely To Renew Their Lease

 Once a company has established a dog-friendly atmosphere, this can become an integral part of the company’s culture.